TheNoobInventor/lego-ev3-segway/README.md

 #### MQTT Publisher

-The installed mosquitto broker comes with MQTT clients that can be used to publish (`mosquitto_pub`) and subscribe (`mosquitto_sub`) to topics from a terminal window.
+The installed mosquitto broker comes with MQTT clients that can be used to publish (`mosquitto_pub`) and subscribe (`mosquitto_sub`) to topics on the command line.
 Before demonstrating publishing in MQTT, the MQTT broker needs to be set up and this will be done in Node-RED.

 First, double click on the *mqtt in* node and on the right of the *Server* field click on edit button.